hosain-ghoraba/Extended-2048-Game/README.md

 <br>
 2 - you only need to download the "The Game" file to play the game
 <br>
-3 - but you will need to download a Java RunTime Environment to be able to launch the downloaded file, you can do it from here : https://www.java.com/en/
+3 - but you will need to download a (Java RunTime Environment) to be able to launch the downloaded file, you can download it from here : https://www.java.com/en/